Grape Varieties and Wine Styles

 The vast majority of sparkling wines are ready to drink when marketed, and need no extra maturation.
 A short spell in the cellar, however, can benefit the very best bottle-fermented sparklings.

 The number of rosé labels on the market has exploded recently, as drinkers discover that rosé is not an inherently inferior lolly water, but a worthwhile and delicious wine style in its own right.
-New Zealand rosé is even finding offshore markets and collecting overseas awards.
+The rising popularity of ‘2 o’clock lunches’ is believed to have helped sales.
+New Zealand rosé is even finding offshore markets (265,000 cases in 2017) and collecting overseas awards.